culshoefer/codeCurriculum-gitbook/chapter1.md

 104
 ```

 There you go!
-The `#` after our line of code is called *comment*.
+The `#` after our line of code is called a *comment*.
 Comments are useful when you want to write something about the code.
 The Python interpreter will find the `#` and from that point onwards, it will just ignore everything entered in this line.

 Speaking of the difference to Mathematics, there is another one.
 Try out multiplication:
 ```python